FluxML/Flux.jl/docs/src/guide/models/recurrence.md

 y = []
 ht = h0
 for xt in x
-    ht = rnn_cell(xt, ht)
+    yt, ht = rnn_cell(xt, ht)
-    y = [y; [ht]]  # concatenate in non-mutating (AD friendly) way end
+    y = [y; [yt]]  # concatenate in non-mutating (AD friendly) way end
 ```

 Notice how the above is essentially a `Dense` layer that acts on two inputs, `xt` and `ht`.

-The output at each time step, called the hidden state, is used as the input to the next time step and is also the output of the model.
+The result of the forward pass at each time step, is a tuple contening the output `yt` and the updated state `ht`.
+The updated state is used as an input in next iteration.
+In the simple case of a vanilla RNN, the
+output and the state are the same.
+In more complex cells, such as `LSTMCell`, the state can contain multiple arrays.

 There are various recurrent cells available in Flux, notably `RNNCell`, `LSTMCell` and `GRUCell`, which are documented in the [layer reference](../../reference/models/layers.md).
 The hand-written example above can be replaced with: